The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 Several important terms come up in wage-and-hour issues.
 The significance of statutes and regulations is usually driven by the definitions of the words used, so understanding the definitions under all applicable laws is essential.
 Do not assume that words used in the statutes, regulations and wage orders mean the same as in common usage.
 Typically, definitions are set out near the beginning of the statute or regulation and apply consistently throughout.

-California law regarding wages and the payment of overtime is found generally at California Labor Code §200-243 and §1171-1206.
+California law regarding wages and the payment of overtime is found generally at California Labor Code §200-243, §510 and §1171-1206.
 California administrative regulations can be found at 8 California Code Reg. §11000 et. seq. as well as in the wage orders listed above.
-The IWC occasionally releases interpretative bulletins that address specific fact situations.
+The California Division of Labor Standards Enforcement (DLSE) occasionally releases interpretative bulletins that address specific fact situations.
 The wage orders are presumed by the California courts to be reasonable and lawful until a party demonstrates otherwise.
 The interpretative bulletins constitute mere opinions rather than substantive law.
-Nevertheless, they will be given serious weight by the California courts.
+Courts vary to the extent and deference given to the DLSE opinion letters.
 See, Harris Feeding Co. v.
 Department of Industrial Relations, 224 Cal.
 App.
 3d 464, 273 Cal.
 Rptr.
 598 (5th Dist.
 1990).

-There is a hierarchy of issues to address whenever considering a wage-and-hour issue in California:
+There is a hierarchy of issues to address when considering a wage-and-hour issue in California:

 - Does federal law preempt California law on the point?

-- Is the position exempt under both federal and California law?
+- Is the position exempt from wage and hour requirements under both federal and California law?

 - Do any federal or state exemptions apply to the particular industry or occupation?